jesuswasrasta/KataFootballChampionship/README.md

 KataFootballChampionship
 ========================

-The purpose of this kata is to _develop software incrementally_, adding small features time by time.
+The purpose of this kata is to _develop software incrementally_, adding small features step by step.
-This is even a kata for teams: going forward, feature can be developed indipendently by more than one person, letting them make experiments with versioning pattern like branching, merges and so on.
+This is a kata for groups: going forward, feature can be developed indipendently by more than one person or pair, letting them make experiments with versioning pattern like branching, merges and so on.

 ## Tips, hints, and recommendations
-Be sure to take a look before starting.
+Be sure to take a look at these before starting.

 ### Git and commit guidelines
 A minor change to your commit message style can make you a better programmer.